JeanExtreme002/Autocomplete/back/README.md

 # Back-end
-This is the back-end server of the auto complete project.
+This is the back-end server of the auto complete project, built with [FastAPI](https://fastapi.tiangolo.com/) and [Elasticsearch](https://elasticsearch-py.readthedocs.io/en/v8.14.0/).

 ## Getting Started

-First, make sure Elasticsearch is running and `.env` file is configured.
+First, make sure Elasticsearch is running — run it with `docker-compose up elasticsearch` — and `.env` file is configured.

 Install the dependencies for the project:
 ```